Koatty/koatty_doc/docs/README-en.md

 }
 ```

-Note: Decorators `@CacheAble` and `@CacheEvict` cannot be used for controller classes.
+> Note: Decorators `@CacheAble` and `@CacheEvict` cannot be used for controller classes.

-## Scheduling Tasks
+## Scheduled Tasks

-Koatty encapsulates a scheduling task library `koatty_schedule`, which supports cron expressions and distributed locks based on Redis.
+Koatty encapsulates a scheduling task library [koatty_schedule](https://github.com/koatty/koatty_schedule), which supports cron expressions and distributed locks based on Redis.

 ### Cron Expressions